Location-Aware Pretraining for Medical Difference Visual Question Answering: Experiments

 \subsubsection{Parallel Prediction}

-During pretraining, we randomly mask a fraction of training examples and train the model to reconstruct the masked items in parallel while maintaining their original ordering.
-To understand how the masking strategy influences the quality of learned visual representations, we perform an ablation study in which we vary the masking ratio from 0 to 50\%.
-We train the model at a resolution $448\times448$ and transfer to the medical difference visual question answering task at the same resolution.
-As shown in \autoref{tab:parallel-prediction} using parallel prediction for 25\% of the training examples yields the best performance.
-In contrast, removing parallel prediction entirely leads to a substantial decline in downstream performance of the model, and increasing its proportion to 50\% similarly degrades performance.
-This suggests that a moderate amount of parallel prediction provides the most effective balance for learning.
+During pretraining, we randomly mask a subset of training examples and train the model to reconstruct the masked tokens in parallel while preserving their original order.
+To study the effect of this masking strategy on representation learning, we conduct an ablation in which the masking ratio is varied from 0\% to 50\%.
+All models are pretrained at a resolution of $448\times448$ and subsequently fine‑tuned on the medical difference VQA task at the same resolution.
+As shown in \autoref{tab:parallel-prediction}, applying parallel prediction to 25\% of the training examples yields the best downstream performance.
+In contrast, removing parallel prediction entirely results in a substantial performance drop, while increasing the masking ratio to 50\% similarly degrades performance.
+These results suggest that a moderate degree of parallel prediction provides an effective balance between sequential modeling and visually grounded learning.